Skip to content

 configMapKeyRef:

-name: postgres-configmap
+name: mysql-configmap

 Verify